-Consumer reporting agency; fee authorized; exceptions.
+Consumer reporting agency; power with respect to fees.

-- (1) A consumer reporting agency may charge a fee of three dollars for placing, temporarily lifting, or removing a security freeze placed under section 8-2603 unless: - (a) The consumer is a victim of identity theft; and - (b) The consumer provides the consumer reporting agency with a copy of an official police report documenting the identity theft. - (2) A consumer reporting agency shall reissue the same or a new personal identification number or password required under section 8-2605 one time without charge and may charge a fee of no more than five dollars for subsequent reissuance of the personal identification number or password.
+- (1) A consumer reporting agency shall not charge any fee for placing, temporarily lifting, or removing a security freeze placed under section 8-2603 or for placing, temporarily lifting, or removing any other substantially similar type of security product.
+This subsection does not apply if the substantially similar type of security product, alone or in combination with another product, provides greater protection to the consumer than a security freeze. - (2) A consumer reporting agency shall reissue the same or a new personal identification number or password required under section 8-2605 one time without charge and may charge a fee of no more than five dollars for subsequent reissuance of the personal identification number or password.